aspnetzero/documents/docs/en/Deployment-Angular-Publish-IIS.md

 We are using angular-cli for development & deployment.
 Angular CLI has it's own build command that can be used to build your application:

-- Run `ng build --prod`.
+- Run `npm run publish`.
 This command uses dist folder as output.
 - Change `assets/appconfig.production.json` file with your own configuration.
 - After ng build command, dist folder contains all necessary files to create a web site under IIS.
 (For example: copy files from `\*.dist` to `C:\inetpub\wwwroot\angularwebsite`).